rdehaggart1/sceneVisibilityInSLAM/README.md

 <a name="PyPackPreq"/>

 ### Python Packages
-In processing the datasets and the results, particular packages are used for the Python scripting which you will need to download to your machine.
+In processing the datasets and the results, particular packages are used for the Python scripting which you will need to install.
 Some of these packages are common, and so you may already have them installed.
 Due to the number of packages and their crossovers, it is possible that not all dependencies are listed here.
 I have tried to be as complete as possible, but if you are prompted for an extra package install, please mark this as an issue in the repository so I can address this.

 To make Python package installation easier, install the Python package manager
 ```